On Dvoretzky's theorem for subspaces of $L_p$: Background material and auxiliary results

 \subsection{Isotropic measures on the sphere}

-An even Borel measure $\mu$ on $S^{n-1}$ it is said to be {\it isotropic} if it satisfies the condition: for all $x\in \mathbb R^n$.
-Equivalently, for all linear transformations $T:\mathbb R^n\to \mathbb R^n$ we have: For any such measure we may define the following family of centrally symmetric convex bodies $B_q(\mu)$ with associated norms: The corresponding spaces whose unit ball is $B_q(\mu)$ will be denoted by $X_q(\mu)$.
+An even Borel measure $\mu$ on $S^{n-1}$ is said to be {\it isotropic} if it satisfies the following condition: for all $x\in \mathbb R^n$.
+Equivalently, for all linear transformations $T:\mathbb R^n\to \mathbb R^n$ we have For any such measure we may define the following family of centrally symmetric convex bodies $B_p(\mu)$ associated with $\mu$ and corresponding norms: The corresponding spaces, whose unit ball is $B_p(\mu)$, will be denoted by $X_p(\mu)$.
 Under this terminology and notation, Lewis' theorem reads as follows: